Business Services

 Money Pages Franchise — Veteran Cost & Requirements (2026)

 Money Pages connects local businesses with targeted customers through direct mail and digital marketing.
 Each magazine reaches up to 35,000 households with deals and offers that drive real foot traffic to neighborhood shops, restaurants, and service providers.
+This franchise opportunity focuses on helping local businesses grow through targeted advertising while providing homeowners with valuable money pages coupons and savings opportunities.
+The business model combines traditional direct mail marketing with modern digital solutions, creating multiple revenue streams for franchise owners.

 Investment at a Glance